davewsmith/play/flask-tutorial/needsagoodname/README.md

 * Print "Hi!" from the CLI (``FLASK_APP=runner.py flask hi``)
 * Test case for "Hi!" from web page
 * Test case for "Hi!" from the CLI
+* Added basic SQLAlchemy support (using SQLite3)

 ## TO DO

-* Add somethings to a persistent store through the CLI
+* Add something to a persistent store through the CLI
 * Prove the same in a test
 * Display the thing through the Web, with a test